PhrozenIO/win-brute-logon/README.md

 Open `secpol.msc` then go to `Account Policies` > `Account Lockout Policy` and edit value `Account lockout threshold` with desired value from (1 to 999).

 Value represent the number of possible attempt before getting locked.

+/!\ LockDown Policy wont work on Administrator account.
+At this moment, best protection for Administrator account (if Enabled) is to setup a very complex password.

 # Weakness Report